 Note: This tag represents the service, but not specific instances of the service.
 For example, the tag represents the Azure SQL Database service, but not a specific SQL database or server.

-Note: The tag represents the service, but not specific instances of the service.
+Note: This tag represents the service, but not specific instances of the service.
 For example, the tag represents the Azure Storage service, but not a specific Azure Storage account.

 |Classic spelling||Equivalent Resource Manager tag|

-Service tags of Azure services denotes the address prefixes from the specific cloud being used. e.g. the underlying IP ranges corresponding to the Sql tag value will differ between the Azure Public cloud and the Azure China cloud.
+Service tags of Azure services denote the address prefixes from the specific cloud being used.
+For example, the underlying IP ranges that correspond to the Sql tag value on the Azure Public cloud will be different from the underlying ranges on the Azure China cloud.

 You can obtain the current service tag and range information to include as part of your on-premises firewall configurations.
-This information is the current point-in-time list of the IP ranges corresponding to each service tag.
-The information can be obtained programmatically or via JSON file download as follows.
+This information is the current point-in-time list of the IP ranges that correspond to each service tag.
+You can obtain the information programmatically or via a JSON file download, as described in the following sections.

-You can programmatically retrieve the current list of service tags with IP address range details:
+You can programmatically retrieve the current list of service tags together with IP address range details:

-You can download JSON files containing the current list of service tags with IP address range details.
-These are updated and published weekly.
+You can download JSON files that contain the current list of service tags together with IP address range details.
+These lists are updated and published weekly.
 Locations for each cloud are:

-A subset of this information has previously been published in XML files for Azure Public, Azure China and Azure Germany.
+A subset of this information has been published in XML files for Azure Public, Azure China, and Azure Germany.
 These XML downloads will be deprecated by June 30, 2020 and will no longer be available after that date.
-Please migrate to using the Discovery API or JSON file downloads as described above.
+You should migrate to using the Discovery API or JSON file downloads as described in the previous sections.

-- You can detect updates from one publishing to the next via increased changeNumber values within the JSON file.
-Each subsection (e.g. Storage.WestUS) has its own changeNumber that is incremented as changes occur.
-The top level of the file's changeNumber is incremented when any of the subsections has changed.
+- You can detect updates from one publication to the next by noting increased changeNumber values in the JSON file.
+Each subsection (for example, Storage.WestUS) has its own changeNumber that's incremented as changes occur.
+The top level of the file's changeNumber is incremented when any of the subsections is changed.

-- For examples of how to parse the service tag information (e.g. get all address ranges for Storage in WestUS), please refer to the Service Tag Discovery API PowerShell documentation.
+- For examples of how to parse the service tag information (for example, get all address ranges for Storage in WestUS), see the Service Tag Discovery API PowerShell documentation.